aayushmau5/battleship/README.md

 - Add computer player
 - Add the ability to play against another player
 - If a player leaves the game, another player should be joined with a new player.
 But remove all the attacks from current player, and preserve their ship position.(Basically resetting the game without remove the ship positions)
+- Set pubsub in board component, and let it all handle the internal logic